K Street-Ivy City Line: History

+Route D4 began operation under the Washington Railway & Electric Company operating under streetcar lines operating between Ivy City and Downtown DC.
+The line was converted to bus in the 1920s and later acquired by the Capital Traction Company in 1933.
+DC Transit would acquire CTC in 1956 and later run by WMATA in 1973.

+The D4 would mainly operate along K Street and MacArthur Boulevard between Sibley Memorial Hospital and Ivy City connecting Downtown.
+The line was named the Glover Park-Trinidad Line.

 Route D8 originally operated between Friendship Heights and Distaff Hall (Army Distaff Foundation Inc) until the 1970s.

 Route D8 was created as a new route on June 4, 1977 to operate between Washington Hospital Center and Sibley Hospital alongside route D6, via the Hospital Complex, Trinity University, Glenwood Cemetery, the Edgewood Terrace Apartments, the Rhode Island Avenue Shopping Center, the Rhode Island Avenue–Brentwood station, Washington Union Station, Judiciary Square, Metro Center, and Dupont Circle stations.

-When Dupont Circle station opened on January 15, 1977, both routes D6 and D8 did begin serving Dupont Circle in the middle of their routes.
+When Dupont Circle station opened on January 15, 1977, the D6 and D8 did begin serving Dupont Circle in the middle of their routes.
 No changes were made in their route.

 In March 1995, the line was split into two routes in order to simplify the line.

+Route D4 was shortened to Washington Union Station with service to Sibley Memorial Hospital replaced by route D3, and D6.
+The line was also renamed to the Ivy City-Union Station Line.
+These changes were in order to simplify the line after a series of proposals.

 Route D6 was split to operate between Sibley Hospital & the Stadium–Armory station, via Washington Union Station, instead of operating to Washington Hospital Center in order to replace the segment of the former routes 40, 42, and 44 between Union Station and Stadium–Armory station when both 40 and 44 were discontinued and 42 was shortened to operate between Mount Pleasant and Metro Center station.

 Route D8 was also split to only operate between Washington Hospital Center Washington Union Station.
 The segment of D8's routing west of Union Station was replaced by routes D1, D3, and D6.
 At the same time, the D8 replaced the segment of D6's former routing between Union Station and Washington Hospital Center, via Rhode Island Avenue–Brentwood station.